bkemboi394/bkemboi394/README.md

 - 👋 Hi, I’m Beatrice Kemboi
-- 👀 I’m interested in Data Science, AI, and Actuarial Science
+- 👀 I’m interested in Software Engineering, Data Science, Machine Learning and AI in general.
-- 🌱 I’m currently pursuing my master's in Data Science and are a Data Science and Analytics Graduate Assistant at GVSU
+- 🌱 I’m currently pursuing my master's in Software Engineering at Southern Methodist University (SMU) at Dallas, Texas.
-- 💞️ I’m looking to collaborate on Data Science, Machine Learning and Deep Learning projects using Python, R, SQL, or C++
+- 💞️ I’m looking to collaborate on Software Engineering, Data Science, Machine Learning and AI projects using Python, R, SQL, Java, and C++.
-- 📫 Best way to reach me is through my email kemboib@mail.gvsu.edu
+- 📫 Best way to reach me is through my email bkemboi@smu.edu.

 <!---
 bkemboi394/bkemboi394 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.